-The prior review found no evidence for this key question and we identified no studies conducted in medical primary care practices.
-One combined trial included previously enrolled 12 year olds (n=2,586) at their routine dental exam in Finland and assigned them to brief counseling by a dentist or usual care.
-Adolescents who did not smoke (94.3 percent) were counseled against smoking.
+The prior review found no evidence for this key.
+One trial included previously enrolled 12 year olds (n=2,586) at their routine dental exam in Finland and assigned them to brief counseling by a dentist or usual care.
+Adolescents who did not smoke (94.3%) were counseled against smoking.
 Both adolescents who smoked and those who did not smoke were shown photos of teeth discolored by smoking and invited to check their own teeth with a hand mirror for discolorations.

 The brief counseling was provided to participants up to four times during routine dental visits over approximately 2.5 years.
 The prevalence of smoking at the 2-year followup was 18.1 percent in the group that received counseling by the dentist and 20.8 percent among those assigned to usual care and was not statistically significantly different.
-A companion publication reported long-term followup when these study participants were 29 years old and found that in the 1,020 participants who returned the survey (39.4 percent of the original sample), 15.3 percent in the intervention group and 18.5 percent in the usual care group were smokers (OR 0.78, 95 percent CI 0.56 to 1.09).
-Most started smoking at age 15 years (median), which was not different between the groups.
+A companion publication reported long-term followup when the study participants were 29 years old and found that in the 1,020 participants who returned the survey (39.4% of the original sample), 15.3 percent in the intervention group and 18.5 percent in the usual care group were smokers (OR 0.78, 95% CI, 0.56 to 1.09).
+Most started smoking at 15 years old (median), which was not different between the groups.

-One non-blinded, randomized, combined trial enrolled 1,645 pregnant women aged 19 years or younger and less than 25 weeks' gestation to an intensive program of home visitation by nurses in the United Kingdom (Family Nurse Partnership, FNP) plus usual care or to usual care alone (publically funded health and social care).
-This study was based on a U.S. model of home visitation that covered parent education on fetal and infant development, informal support, and referral to other services as needed.
+One non-blinded, randomized trial of a combined intervention enrolled 1,645 pregnant women 19 years or younger and less than 25 weeks gestation to an intensive program of home visits by nurses in the United Kingdom (Family Nurse Partnership [FNP]) plus usual care or to usual care alone (publically funded health care and social care).
+72 This study was based on a U.S. model of home visitation that covered parent education on fetal and infant development, informal support, and referrals to other services as needed.
 However, details of the intervention in the U.K. trial were not provided and it is unknown how closely the U.K. trial followed the U.S. model.
-In the U.K. study, primary outcomes included self-reported tobacco use in late pregnancy.
-Secondary outcomes included maternal depression, problems with alcohol and drugs use, and emergency department visits and hospital admissions not related to the birth of the child through 24 months postpartum.
-Both smokers (57 percent) and nonsmokers (43 percent) were enrolled and assigned to treatment groups through minimization.
-Self-report smoking or cotinine levels were missing from 486 participants (30 percent).
-Of the 1,092 women analyzed for smoking, there were no differences in self-reported smoking during late pregnancy (56 percent both groups) or in number of cigarettes smoked per day.
-While there were no differences between groups on maternal non-delivery related emergency department visits/hospital admissions, maternal psychological distress scores, depressive symptoms score, or problems with alcohol and drug use scores at 24 months postpartum, it is uncertain if these outcomes would be substantially affected by the smoking intervention and may not be the best benchmark for evaluating the value of the intervention.
+In the U.K. trial, primary outcomes included self-reported tobacco use in late pregnancy.
+Secondary outcomes included maternal depression, problems with alcohol and drug use, and emergency department visits and hospital admissions not related to the birth of the child through 24 months postpartum.
+Both smokers (57%) and nonsmokers (43%) were enrolled and assigned to treatment groups through minimization.
+Self-reported smoking or cotinine levels were missing from 486 participants (30%).
+Of the 1,092 women analyzed for smoking, there were no differences in selfreported smoking during late pregnancy (56% both groups) or in the number of cigarettes smoked per day.
+While there were no differences between groups on maternal non-delivery related emergency department visits and hospital admissions, maternal psychological distress scores, depressive symptoms score, or problems with alcohol and drug use scores at 24 months postpartum, it is uncertain if these outcomes would be substantially affected by the smoking intervention and may not be the best benchmark for evaluating the value of the intervention.

 Key Question 2.
-Do Interventions in Primary Care Prevent Tobacco or Nicotine Use in Children and Adolescents or Improve Tobacco or Nicotine Cessation Rates in Children and Adolescents Who Use Tobacco or ENDS?
+Do Primary Care Interventions Prevent Tobacco and Nicotine Use or Improve Tobacco and Nicotine Cessation Rates in Children and Adolescents?